google-deepmind/mujoco/doc/XMLreference.rst

 These elements are not strictly part of the low-level MJCF format definition, but rather instruct the compiler to perform some operation on the model.
 A general property of meta-elements is that they disappear from the model upon saving the XML.
-There are currently five meta-elements in MJCF:
+There are currently six meta-elements in MJCF:

 - :ref:`include<include>`, :ref:`frame<frame>`, and :ref:`replicate<replicate>` which are outside of the schema.
-- :ref:`composite<body-composite>` and :ref:`flexcomp<body-flexcomp>` which are part of the schema, but serve to procedurally generate other MJCF elements.
+- :ref:`composite<body-composite>`, :ref:`flexcomp<body-flexcomp>` and :ref:`attach<body-attach>` which are part of the
+  schema, but serve to procedurally generate other MJCF elements.

 .. _frame: